ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **Remove Reworked TS Subtitle.ips**	- Reworked Title Screen without "THE HYRULE FANTASY" subtitle
 * **Rearranged Bosses.ips**		- Unique bosses in each Dungeon/Level
 * **Recoloured Dungeons.ips**	- Make each dungeon have its own unique colour palette similar to Modern Classic Edition
+* **Tunic 2 Ring.ips**		- Change the Tunics back to Rings that use a new revamped sprite
+* **Tunic 2 NES Ring.ips**		- Change Tunics to the Original Ring GFX from the NES release
 * **ZELDANameDoesntTrigger2ndQuest.ips**	- (Quite a mouthful, huh?)
 As the name implies, using this patch will make it so that if you start a save file with the name "ZELDA", it should start on a 1st Quest (like a normal file) instead of starting the file at 2nd Quest automatically.